 The juveniles pictured above and below have an orange body with five white saddles ringed in black.
 As they age a black eye spot develops on the dorsal fin.
 At the juvenile stage from a distance it is very easy to confuse them with the African Coris ( Coris cuvieri).
 The easiest way to distinguish them is that the third saddle from the front extends all the way down onto the belly of the Queen wrasse.
 This can be seen in the two images below.
 The Queen wrasse is in the upper image.

-The African Wrasse (Coris cuvieri) below of similar age to the Queen wrasse above.
+The African Wrasse (Coris cuvieri) below is of similar age to the Queen wrasse above.
 Note the middle white bar does not extend onto the belly.
 The caudal fin also has a vertical blue purple and black line rather than a black and white line.
 As the African wrasse ages so the blue becomes more predominant.

 In the next stage the body of the Queen Wrasse begins to darken and turns almost black as in the image below.
 The white vertical bars disappear and the whole body darkens.